 Young Music Scholars

 Students who play an instrument or sing in an ensemble learn discipline, focus, hard work, teamwork, and other life skills through the pursuit of musical excellence in ensemble experiences.
-And, students who actually participate in music making at the high level which we provide at MYA, become the next generation of professional musicians and dedicated amateurs who support and continue the tradition of classical and jazz music.
+And, students who actually participate in music making at the high level which we provide at MYAC, become the next generation of professional musicians and dedicated amateurs who support and continue the tradition of classical and jazz music.